Enabling legal & policy environments for universal health coverage

 In Portugal, new HIV infections among people who use drugs fell by 17% from 1999 to 2003, while fewer people died from causes related to drug use.
-The decrease followed a Portuguese law, which came into effect July 1, 2001 that decriminalised the possession and use of illicit drugs in small enough amounts to suggest personal use.
+The decrease followed a Portuguese law, which came into effect on 1 July 2001 that decriminalized the possession and use of illicit drugs in small enough amounts to suggest personal use.

 The Global Commission on HIV and the Law’s 2012 report, Risks, Rights & Health, describes how the law provides for a range of sanctions, including fines, community service and suspension of professional licences, for people found to be in possession of or using drugs and education or treatment for those with drug dependency.

-The number of people on methadone and buprenorphine for drug dependency rose to 14,877 from 6,040 after decriminalisation—treatment funded with the money Portugal saves on police and prisons.
-Portugal now reports one of the lowest rates of lifetime marijuana use (that is, at least one use in a lifetime) in the EU: 8.2%, compared with 25% in the EU generally.
-Data also shows a drop in drug use by teens; lifetime heroin use in 16- to 18-year-olds dropped from 2.5% to 1.8%.
+The number of people on methadone and buprenorphine for drug dependency rose to 14,877 from 6,040 after decriminalization—treatment funded with the money Portugal saves on police and prisons.
+Portugal now reports one of the lowest rates of lifetime marijuana use (that is, at least one use in a lifetime) in the EU: 8.2%, compared with 25% in the rest of the EU generally.
+Data also show a fall in drug use by teens; lifetime heroin use in 16- to 18-year-olds dropped from 2.5% to 1.8%.
 Other countries, such as Switzerland and the Islamic Republic of Iran, have also experienced lower HIV rates and improved health outcomes for people who use drugs by rejecting repressive drug policies.

 These may include initiatives to review and reform laws and strengthen access to justice to protect AGYW from:

-- Laws and law enforcement that provides inadequate protection against gender-based violence
+- laws and law enforcement that provide inadequate protection against gender-based violence